gittygitlab/empirestate-light-display/readme.md

 - Automatically runs system updates and reboots once a week

 ## Setup
+### Note: Setup directions and project files are built on the user being named 'administrator'.
+Current code will not work with a different username.
 ### Enable SPI Interface
 ####Open the Raspberry Pi terminal and enter the following command in the config interface:
 	  sudo raspi-config